FortranVBA/DAP12/README.md

 # Application

 This application is a back-end application to be executed locally in the context of OpenClassroom educational project.
 It allow registered users to manage other users, clients, contracts and events (permissions are according their staff department).
-This application has been developed with the Django rest framework, using a postgres.
+This application has been developed with the Django rest framework, using a postgreSQL database.

 ## Installation and first launch

 This locally-executable application can be installed and executed from [http://localhost:8000/](http://localhost:8000/) using the following steps.

-1. Clone this repository using $ git clone `https://github.com/FortranVBA/DAP10.git` (you can also download the code using [as a zip file](https://github.com/FortranVBA/DAP10/archive/refs/heads/main.zip))
+1. Clone this repository using $ git clone `https://github.com/FortranVBA/DAP12.git` (you can also download the code using [as a zip file](https://github.com/FortranVBA/DAP12/archive/refs/heads/main.zip))
 2. Move to the application root folder.
 3. Create a virtual environment for the project with `$ py -m venv .venv` on windows or `$ python3 -m venv .venv` on macos or linux.
 4. Activate the virtual environment with `$ .venv\Scripts\activate` on windows or `$ source .venv/bin/activate` on macos or linux.